dlutton/flutter_tts/README.md

 await flutterTts.pause();

-// iOS, macOS, and Android only await flutterTts.synthesizeToFile("Hello World", Platform.isAndroid ? "tts.wav" : "tts.caf");
+// iOS, macOS, and Android only
+// The last parameter is an optional boolean value for isFullPath (defaults to false) await flutterTts.synthesizeToFile("Hello World", Platform.isAndroid ? "tts.wav" : "tts.caf", false);

 // Each voice is a Map containing at least these keys: name, locale
 // - iOS, macOS only: quality, gender, identifier